 Dr. Luralyn Helming (co-faculty mentor)

-Having just completed her second year of teaching as a full-time faculty member, Dr. Helming has mentored 24 psychology students in the completion of seven unique psychological research experiments and papers during this time.
+Dr. Helming mentors the psychology students through their psychological research experiments each Fall, as well as teaching Research Methods.
 During summer 2015 she mentored a psychology undergraduate in conjunction with the PI on two projects, one exploring this Ukraine data and one exploring the ability to predict student and alumni satisfaction with their college choice.
-In the upcoming academic year she will mentor 7 psychology students as they design and conduct unique psychology experiments.
+The Ukraine focused study has since been published.
 In graduate school, Dr. Helming served as a co-mentor to six graduate students, assisted Dr. Lisa Newland in training and mentoring undergraduates to assist with Dr. Newland’s research, and was recognized for Outstanding Leadership in the School of Education at U. of South Dakota in 2011.

 Dr. Mark McCarthy (regional expert; co-faculty mentor)

-Dr. McCarthy is in his 5th year as a Dordt College faculty member in the history department who is an expert in Russian and Ukrainian culture history, who has spent extensive time in Russia and Ukraine, can speak Russian fluently, and has co-mentored numerous undergraduate research students in history.
+Dr. McCarthy is in his 7th year as a Dordt College faculty member in the history department who is an expert in Russian and Ukrainian culture history, who has spent extensive time in Russia and Ukraine, can speak Russian fluently, and has co-mentored numerous undergraduate research students in history.
 Prior to coming to Dordt, he was at Montreat College and acted as Department Chair.
 Dr. McCarthy received his doctorate from the University of Notre Dame in 2004.
-He presented his dissertation on Religious Conflict and Social Order in Nineteenth Century Russia: Orthodoxy and the Protestant Challenge, 1812-1905.
+He presented his dissertation on Religious Conflict and Social Order in Nineteenth-Century Russia: Orthodoxy and the Protestant Challenge, 1812-1905.